pht2774/springboot_custom_shop/README.md

 PartTest.java
 ++line 161-167: add unit test for minimum inventory value by calling setMinIvn method with a given value and compare the expected value with getMinIvn method
 ++line 170-176: add unit test for max inventory value by calling setMaxIvn method with a given value and compare the expected value with getMaxIvn method

+#J. Remove the class files for any unused validators in order to clean your code

+Remove DeletePartValidator for no usage (unused validator)